 8.05 Seniority shall be determined by the length of service within the Division of Fire, Department of Public Safety, of the City of Berea, Ohio.
 In the event that an employee shall have been separated from the Division of Fire and is subsequently rehired, the seniority for such rehired employee shall be determined by the length of service within the Division of Fire commencing with the date of rehire.
-In the event that two (2) or more employees shall have the same commencement date, seniority between them shall be determined by their relative placement on the Eligible Candidate List of the Berea Civil Service Commission from which such employees were appointed to service in the Division of Fire, the higher placement being the senior employee, required to respond.
-All complaints concerning federally protected classes or sexual harassment shall be investigated.
+In the event that two (2) or more employees shall have the same commencement date, seniority between them shall be determined by their relative placement on the Eligible Candidate List of the Berea Civil Service Commission from which such employees were appointed to service in the Division of Fire, the higher placement being the senior employee.